Hibiscus Tea Side Effects: What to Know Before Drinking Daily

 βœ… Not pregnant or breastfeeding

-βœ… Not taking losartan, simvastatin, diclofenac, or hormonal medications
+βœ… Not taking losartan, simvastatin, or hormonal medications

-βœ… No known allergy to mallow family plants (okra, cotton, hollyhock)
+βœ… No allergy to mallow family plants (okra, cotton, hollyhock)

-βœ… No surgery scheduled within the next 2 weeks
+βœ… No surgery scheduled in the next 2 weeks

-βœ… Blood pressure is in normal or high range (not naturally low)
+βœ… Blood pressure is normal or high (not naturally low)

-For safe topical application β€” which avoids most of the internal consumption risks β€” see our complete guide: how to make a hibiscus tea compress for psoriasis.
+For safe topical use β€” which avoids most internal risks β€” see our complete guide: how to make a hibiscus tea compress for psoriasis.

 🌿